aemmenet/polylab/README.md

 ### Power Supply Connectors
 Barrel Jack  7-15V DC, 3.5*1.3mm
-MicroUSB with CH340N USB to UART converter
+MicroUSB (CH340N USB to UART converter)
-JST PH 2.0  for LiPo battery with MCP73831 charge controller
+JST PH 2.0  for LiPo battery (MCP73831 charge controller)
 6 pin UPDI-target-header

 This board is still a work in progress.
-There is a list of about 25 changes or improvenents for the next Version.
+There is a list of about 25 changes or improvenents for the next version.

 ### Planned: